jouneee/pal/README.md

 - @foreground
 - @color0 ... @colorN.

-Templates are taken from ~/.config/pal generated schemes are output to ~/.cache/pal
+Templates are taken from ~/.config/pal

+Generated schemes are output to ~/.cache/pal

 A few template examples are provided in repo examples folder.